-Minimal Intervention dentistry has evolved as a consequence of the increasing understanding of the caries and erosion processes, improved risk assessment techniques, the increased availability of new detection/diagnostic tools, as well as developments in remineralisation technologies, adhesive materials and bonding techniques.
+Minimal Intervention dentistry has evolved as a consequence of the increasing understanding of the caries process, improved risk assessment techniques, the increased availability of new detection/diagnostic tools, as well as developments in remineralisation technologies, adhesive materials and bonding techniques.
 It is now recognised that “early stage” – demineralised but non-cavitated – enamel can be “healed” and that the surgical approach to treatment (along with “the extension for prevention”), as proposed by Black over a century ago, is no longer appropriate. ¹

 The CALCiViS minimal intervention principle is simple:

 - Screen potential demineralisation sites (ICDAS code 1, 2 & 3) lesions using accepted risk assessment methods.
-(Examples include pit and fissure sites, buccal, lingual and palatal surfaces, sites adjacent to the margins of existing restorations, as well as around orthodontic brackets)

 - Perform a CALCiViS imaging system ‘capture’ of identified sites to aid diagnosis of active demineralisation, share and discuss the results chair side with the patient or carer.